 The pandemic created significant disruptions for our physical stores, with the majority of our stores closed between late March 2020 through July 2020 (with the exception of a limited number of locations in the Asia Pacific region), as well as reduced operating hours and restricted guest occupancy levels.
 Across all of 2020, our stores were closed for approximately 20% of the total number of days we expected to operate.
-In 2021, a majority of our stores were open throughout the year, with certain regions experiencing closures on a periodic basis, such as Europe, where some of our stores were closed for a portion of the quarter ended March 31, 2021, and New Zealand, where our store was closed for a portion of the quarter ended December 31, 2021.
-During the three and six months ended June 30, 2022, COVID-19 restrictions in China also created a challenging environment for our operations in the country.
-As of June 30, 2022, the vast majority of our retail stores around the world remained open.
+In 2021, a majority of our stores were open throughout the year, with certain regions experiencing closures on a periodic basis, such as Europe, where some of our stores were closed for a portion of the quarter ended March 31, 2021, and New Zealand, where our store was closed for a portion of the quarter ended December 30, 2022, COVID-19 restrictions in China also created a challenging environment for our operations in the country.
+As of September 30, 2022, all of our retail stores around the world remained open.
 In locations where there are local restrictions, our stores have continued to operate where possible, subject to staffing considerations, guest occupancy levels, and government orders related to operating hours.

 In March 2020, we also closed the majority of our corporate offices and other facilities, including our corporate headquarters in San Francisco, and implemented a work from home policy for many of our corporate employees.
 This policy may negatively impact productivity and cause other disruptions to our business.
 We gradually reopened our closed corporate offices in a phased approach over the course of 2020 and into 2021, and are continuing to evaluate and update our "return to office" policies in light of our concern for the health and safety of our team members and the recommendations of government and health authorities.
-As of April 2022, however, our U.S. corporate employees have returned to the office on a hybrid schedule.
+As of April 2022, however, our U.S. corporate employees returned to the office on a hybrid schedule, and since then some of our teams became permanently remote.